-If someone in your network download and execute an .exe file that contains ransomware code, your all computers in the network will be at the risk of getting infected.
+If someone in your network downloads and execute an .exe file that contains ransomware code, your all computers in the network will be at the risk of getting infected.
 If you have an endpoint device, make sure you have you only run trusted applications on your computer?
-Most of the personal end point solution (antivirus, internet security software etc.)
+Most of the personal endpoint solution (antivirus, internet security software etc.)

 Trusted application means your computer will only allow the applications that are trusted by the database of your endpoint solution provider.
-Even if you download a rouge app by mistake, your endpoint will block it.
-So, consult your send point solution provider to learn about how to whitelist apps or how to enable trusted application mode in end point security.
+Even if you download a rogue app by mistake, your endpoint will block it.
+So, consult your send point solution provider to learn about how to whitelist apps or how to enable trusted application mode in endpoint security.

-Ransomware can be installing on your machine by taking advantages of the known vulnerabilities of your operation system.
-As soon as your vendor (Microsoft, Apple) releases OS security patches, you need to apply them on your system as soon as possible.
-Always make sure all the applications on your system are updated and patched up.
+Ransomware can be installed on your machine by taking advantage of the known vulnerabilities of your operation system.
+As soon as your vendor (Microsoft, Apple) releases OS security patches, you need to apply them to your system as soon as possible.
+Always make sure all the applications on your system are updated.

 - Back up data and system

-you can take regular system and data backup.
-System backup means you will have the capability to restore your operation system to a previous system when it gets corrupted.
-Take an off line backup mean keep it in a separate external hard disk.
-If possible store your backup in encrypted form, thus making sure even if your backup copy get lost or falls into the wrong hand , no one will be able to decrypt your data.
+You can take regular system and data backup.
+System backup means you will have the capability to restore your operating system to a previous system when it gets corrupted.
+Think about taking an offline backup, which means to keep a copy of your site in a separate external hard disk.
+If possible store your backup in encrypted form, thus making sure even if your backup copy get lost or falls into the wrong hand, no one will be able to decrypt your data.
 Also, keep an off-site backup copy, which means keeping a copy of backup in a separate physical location.
 You may discuss with data backup experts or vendors to learn about what backup solution is appropriate for you.